Imperial units

-The imperial system of units, imperial system or imperial units (also known as British Imperial or Exchequer Standards of 1826) is the system of units first defined in the British Weights and Measures Act 1824 and continued to be developed through a series of Weights and Measures Acts and amendments.
+The imperial system of units, imperial system or imperial units (also known as British Imperial or Exchequer Standards of 1826) is the system of units first defined in the British Weights and Measures Act 1824 and which continued to be developed through a series of Weights and Measures Acts and amendments.

 The imperial system developed from earlier English units as did the related but differing system of customary units of the United States.
 The imperial units replaced the Winchester Standards, which were in effect from 1588 to 1825.
 The system came into official use across the British Empire in 1826.

 By the late 20th century, most nations of the former empire had officially adopted the metric system as their main system of measurement, but imperial units are still used alongside metric units in the United Kingdom and in some other parts of the former empire, notably Canada.

 The modern UK legislation defining the imperial system of units is given in the Weights and Measures Act 1985 (as amended).